The Americans with Disabilities Act of 1990 - Title I

 - Anyone seeking a reasonable accommodation must submit a verbal request and/or a written request using the Department’s Reasonable Accommodation Form (Form RA-01 Part A).
 Copies of this form may be printed from the Department’s website or a copy may be obtained by contacting the ADA/504/508 Coordinator.

-- The Supervisor or Division Manager will contact the applicant or employee within 10 business days after the request is made to begin discussing the accommodation request.
-The Supervisor or Manager must then ask for documentation describing the impairment; the nature, severity, and duration of the impairment; the activity or activities that the impairment limits; and the extent to which the impairment limits the employee's ability to perform the activity or activities.
+- The Supervisor or Division Manager will contact the applicant or employee within ten (10) business days after the request is made to begin discussing the accommodation request.
+The Supervisor or Manager must then ask for documentation describing the impairment/limitations; the nature, severity, and duration of the impairment; the activity or activities that the impairment limits; and the extent to which the impairment limits the employee's ability to perform the activity or activities.
 This documentation must be obtained from an appropriate health care or rehabilitation professional.
 The appropriate professional in any particular situation will depend on the disability and the type of functional limitation it imposes.
 Appropriate professionals include, but are not limited to, doctors (including psychiatrists), psychologists, nurses, physical therapists, occupational therapists, speech therapists, vocational rehabilitation specialists, and licensed mental health professionals.
 The individual can be asked to sign a limited release allowing the employer to submit a list of specific questions to the health care or rehabilitation professional.
-The requested documentation must be submitted for the request within 30 calendar days of the date the request was filed.
+The Supervisor should inform the requestor that this information is needed to verify the disability and to help provide the most effective reasonable accommodation.
+The requested documentation must be submitted for the request within thirty (30) calendar days of the date the request was filed.
 In the event the documentation has not been submitted within the allotted time frame, the Supervisor or Manager must provide a written statement to the ADA/504/508 Coordinator providing all case information.
 Upon receipt of this information, the ADA/504/508 Coordinator will then provide a written notice of failure to provide sufficient documentation to the requestor and to conclude the request process.
 Medical Records must not be obtained.
 These records contain information unrelated to the disability at issue and the need for accommodation.
-Such information may not be necessary if there is a previous record of the disability and/or the disability is obvious.
-The Supervisor or Manager may simply discuss the nature of the disability and functional limitations with the individual.
-Also, inform the requestor that this information is needed to verify the disability and to help provide the most effective reasonable accommodation.

 - After documentation has been obtained, the supervisor or manager will decide upon the request utilizing the interactive process.
 This process includes:

-- an identification of potential accommodations and, in conjunction with the employee, an assessment of the effectiveness of those accommodations in enabling the employee to perform the essential functions of the job,
+- Identification of potential accommodations and, in conjunction with the employee, an assessment of the effectiveness of those accommodations in enabling the employee to perform the essential functions of the job.

-- consideration of the preference of the employee and selection and implementation of the accommodation that is appropriate for the employee and the employer and the
+- Consideration of the preference of the employee and selection and implementation of the accommodation that is appropriate for the employee and the employer.

 Communication is a priority throughout the entire process, but particularly where the specific limitation, problem, or barrier is unclear; or where the parties are considering different forms of reasonable accommodation.
 Both the individual making the request and the decision maker should work together to identify effective accommodations.
 The accommodation need not be the most expensive, nor must it be exactly what the employee requests, but it must be effective.

-- When a third party (e.g., an individual’s doctor) requests accommodation on behalf of an applicant or employee, the Supervisor and/or Manager should, if possible, confirm with the applicant or employee that he wants a reasonable accommodation before proceeding.
-Where this is not possible, for example, because the employee has been hospitalized in an acute condition, the Supervisor or Manager will process the third party’s request if it seems appropriate and will consult directly with the individual needing the accommodation 30 days after the doctor has released the individual.
+- When a third party (e.g., an individual’s doctor) requests accommodation on behalf of an applicant or employee, the Supervisor and/or Division Manager should, if possible, confirm with the applicant or employee that he/she wants a reasonable accommodation before proceeding.
+Where this is not possible, for example, because the employee has been hospitalized in an acute condition, the Supervisor or Division Manager will process the third party’s request if it seems appropriate and will consult directly with the individual needing the accommodation thirty (30) days after the doctor has released the individual.

-- The Supervisor or Manager may need to consult with other personnel (e.g., an employee’s supervisor, Information Technology staff) or outside sources to obtain information necessary to make a determination about the request.
+- The Supervisor or Division Manager may need to consult with other personnel (e.g., an employee’s supervisor, Information Technology staff, IT Steering Committee) or outside sources to obtain information necessary to make a determination about the request.

-- The petitioner will be notified on the decision regarding the request within 30 days of receipt of the request and no further action will be required by the petitioner.
+- The petitioner will be notified on the decision regarding the request within thirty (30) days of receipt of the request and no further action will be required by the petitioner.
 The request will be implemented by the appropriate Department.
-All Reasonable Accommodation must be put in place within 90 days of the final decision.
-All Reasonable Accommodations that are put in place will be re-evaluated after a 30 day trial period.